 3. Parisian art critics jeered at Le Déjeuner sur l’Herbe.

-Manet tried to get the painting accepted by the Paris Salon in 1863, but the casual nudity of these women among clothed men in a public space so stunned the salon’s jury that they refused to display Luncheon on the Grass.
+Manet tried to get Le Déjeuner sur l’Herbe accepted by the Paris Salon in 1863, but the casual nudity of the women among clothed men in a public space so stunned the salon’s jury that they refused to display it.
 Manet was not alone in being snubbed that year—the stingy salon rejected so many artists that Napoleon III created an exhibition for this outcast art.
-Manet’s misfit masterpiece debuted at the Salon des Refusés ("Salon of the Refused") with its fellow failed salon applicants.
+Manet’s misfit masterpiece debuted at the Salon des Refusés (Salon of the Refused) with its fellow failed salon applicants.

 The secondary salon boasted names familiar to any art fan—including Pisarro, Whistler, and Cézanne—but Manet’s painting was the show’s standout.
-With its unconventional representation of nudity, the artwork became this subversive salon’s main attraction.
+With its unconventional representation of nudity, the artwork became the subversive salon’s main attraction.
 But that doesn’t mean it was beloved.
 It’s said men scooted their wives past the piece as quickly as possible, then doubled back to gawk.
 Mostly, Manet’s work drew laughter and sneers.
 The public was scandalized.

 The title Manet gave the painting for its debut supplies a milder explanation for the female nudity.
 But once the piece sparked controversy over its perceived sexual nature, the artist jokingly nicknamed it “la partie carrée,” which translates loosely to “the foursome.”
 As has happened with many great works of art, the painting’s name shifted along with the public’s perception of it.